 - Preheat oven 350 degrees.
 Line cookie sheet with parchment paper and set aside.

-- In a smaller bowl combine coconut oil (or applesauce) and maple syrup.
+- In a smaller bowl combine coconut oil and maple syrup.
 Add wet ingredients to dry until well mixed, make sure they are not too wet or too dry.
 Add a little water if too dry or a little tapioca if too wet.

 - Roll into to balls in the palm of your hand and place them on the cookie sheet.